-Morocco is a country rich in artistry and craftsmanship, and one of its most renowned traditional crafts is the creation of zellige tiles.
-These vibrant, hand-cut tiles are an integral part of Moroccan architecture, adorning everything from the walls of palaces and mosques to fountains and courtyards.
-With their geometric patterns and striking colors, zellige tiles have become synonymous with Moroccan culture and design.
+Morocco is renowned for its rich artistry and craftsmanship.
+One of its most iconic traditional crafts is the creation of zellige tiles.
+These vibrant, hand-cut tiles are essential to Moroccan architecture.
+They decorate everything from palace walls and mosque interiors to fountains and courtyards.
+Their intricate patterns and vivid colors make them a lasting symbol of Moroccan culture and design.

-But what makes zellige tiles so unique?
-How are they made?
-In this article, we’ll take you through the traditional process of creating zellige tiles, highlighting the techniques, artistry, and cultural significance behind this timeless craft.
+So, what makes zellige tiles so unique?
+And how are they made?
+In this article, we’ll walk you through the traditional zellige-making process, revealing the techniques, artistry, and cultural heritage behind this remarkable craft.

 1. Sourcing and Preparing the Clay

-The journey of crafting zellige tiles begins with sourcing the clay, which is often obtained from the region surrounding Fez, a city renowned for its pottery and ceramic traditions.
-The clay is carefully selected for its quality and consistency.
-Once the clay is harvested, it is mixed with water and left to soak for several days to soften it.
-This process ensures that the clay will be smooth, workable, and free of impurities.
+The process begins with sourcing high-quality clay, often from the region surrounding Fez—a city famous for its ceramic heritage.
+Artisans select clay for its purity and consistency.
+After harvesting it, they mix it with water and let it soak for several days to soften the texture.

-Once the clay has reached the right texture, it is kneaded by hand to remove air bubbles and ensure consistency.
-This process is essential for making strong, durable tiles that will withstand both the firing process and the test of time.
+Once the clay softens, artisans knead it by hand to remove air bubbles and ensure uniformity.
+This step is crucial to forming strong, durable tiles that can endure high firing temperatures and daily wear.

 2. Shaping the Tiles